Find out more about financial support and advice to help smooth your path through university.

 Additional funding from the NHS

-The Government has recently announced additional funding for students on Nursing, Midwifery and Allied Health Professional courses.
-This has yet to be ratified by Parliament but is expected to take the form of a £5,000 non-repayable grant paid in each year of the course.
+There is additional funding from the NHS for students on Nursing, Midwifery and Allied Health Professional courses.
+This takes the form of a £5,000 non-repayable grant paid in each year of the course.

 - learning disability nursing